This delicious smoky roasted eggplant dip is low in fat, gluten free and vegan. Ideal for entertaining or as a healthy snack.

-This Smoky Baba Ganoush is my last recipe of the year!
+This vegan roasted eggplant dip is my last recipe of the year!
 It’s great for sharing and I’ve made a big batch for tomorrow’s celebration.
-I’ve just tested it with carrots and fresh crusty bread and I am happy to say it’s fabulous with both!
+I’ve just enjoyed it with carrots and fresh crusty bread and I am happy to say it’s delicious with both!

-This is not the most traditional Baba Ganoush recipe as I’ve added a few extra ingredients that I think work extremely well with the traditional ones.
-First of all, there is smoked paprika, which I think was created specifically for aubergine!
-This is one of my favourite flavour pairings and I rarely cook aubergine without adding a sprinkle of the smoked paprika.
-It also tastes delicious with cumin, which is traditionally used in Baba Ganoush.
-Another ‘different’ ingredient in this recipe is the coriander, which adds freshness and really brings out the flavour of the aubergine.
+I think smoked paprika was created specifically for eggplant!
+This is one of my favourite flavour pairings and I rarely cook eggplant without adding a sprinkle of smoked paprika.
+This spice also tastes delicious with cumin, which is traditionally used in Baba Ganoush.
+I also used cilantro (coriander), which adds freshness and really brings out the flavour of the eggplant.

-This recipe has a rustic character as I used both the flesh and skin of the aubergine (discarding only the dry bits of the skin) because I wanted a more interesting texture and because the skin is full of goodness.
-And nothing gets wasted!
-This Smoky Baba Ganoush is very low in fat (you only need a bit of oil for brushing the aubergine before it goes in the oven and a bit for drizzling at the end) yet has a creamy texture and rich flavour.
-And it’s vegan too:)
+This healthy dip recipe is quite robust as I used both the pulp and skin of the eggplant (discarding only the dry bits of the skin).
+The skin is full of goodness plus nothing gets wasted!
+This easy aubergine dip is very low in fat (you only need a bit of oil for brushing the eggplant before it goes in the oven and a bit for drizzling at the end) yet has a creamy texture and rich flavour.
+And it’s vegan too!

 I’ll be back on Monday with another healthy recipe to welcome the New Year!

 - 2/3 teaspoon each cumin powder and smoked paprika

 - 4 tablespoons lemon juice

 - 1 teaspoon tahini sauce

 - 3 tablespoons fresh coriander, cilantro, finely chopped